 Estimates and assumptions are periodically reviewed and the effects of revisions are reflected in the consolidated financial statements in the period they are determined to be necessary.
-Significant areas that require management's estimates include the fair value of common stock, share-based compensation assumptions, and accrued clinical trial expense.
+Significant areas that require management's estimates include the fair value of common stock prior to the IPO, share-based compensation assumptions, royalty purchase liability assumptions and accrued clinical trial expense.